qinip/PPOL6801_Replication/README.md

 **Replication Materials**: The authors have generously provided all materials necessary for replicating the analyses presented in their article.
 These materials are hosted on the *American Journal of Political Science* Dataverse within the Harvard Dataverse Network.
 You can access the dataset directly via [DOI: 10.7910/DVN/9SF3TI](https://doi.org/10.7910/DVN/9SF3TI).

-The R codes used in the article can be found under the foder `code`.
-The code used

 ## Software Environment
 The original authors have provided guidance for installing the necessary components in the R environment for replication: